kinglui2/company-numbering-plan/README.md

 - Import and export functionality for CSV/Excel
 - Audit logs for all changes made via the app

+## 📋 Release Notes

+For detailed information about features, bug fixes, and changes in each version, see our [CHANGELOG.md](./CHANGELOG.md).

+### Current Version: 1.0.0
+- Initial release with core numbering plan management functionality
+- Complete MERN stack implementation with MySQL database
+- User authentication and authorization system
+- Assignment and unassignment workflows with 90-day cool-off period

 ---

 > This system is designed to improve operational efficiency, reduce manual errors, and provide a reliable structure for DID management within telecom environments.